 Under the terms of the agreement, we received a $65.0 million upfront payment and $25.0 million from the sale of our series C preferred stock to an affiliate of Celgene.
-In addition, we earned a $25.0 million milestone payment for achieving proof of concept in the EPZ-5676 clinical program, received $4.4 million of research co-funding, and are eligible to earn up to $135.0 million in additional development and regulatory milestone payments related to DOT1L and up to $165.0 million in option exercise fees and development and regulatory milestone payments related to each additional target as to which Celgene exercises its option during an initial option period ending in July 2015.
+In addition, we earned a $25.0 million milestone payment for achieving proof of concept in the EPZ-5676 clinical program, received $5.8 million of development co-funding, and are eligible to earn up to $135.0 million in additional development and regulatory milestone payments related to DOT1L and up to $165.0 million in option exercise fees and development and regulatory milestone payments related to each additional target as to which Celgene exercises its option during an initial option period ending in July 2015.
 Celgene has the right to extend the option period until July 2016 by making a significant option extension payment.
 As to DOT1L and each available target as to which Celgene exercises its option, we are eligible to receive royalties for each target at defined percentages ranging from the mid-single digits to the mid-teens on net product sales outside of the United States subject to reduction in specified circumstances.

-In April 2011, we entered into a collaboration and license agreement with Eisai under which we reacquired worldwide rights, excluding Japan, to our EZH2 program, including EPZ-6438.
+In March 2015, we entered into an amended and restated collaboration and license agreement with Eisai, under which we reacquired worldwide rights, excluding Japan, to our EZH2 program, including EPZ-6438.
 Under the original collaboration and license agreement, we had granted Eisai an exclusive worldwide license to our EZH2 program, including EPZ-6438, while retaining an opt-in right to co-develop, co-commercialize and share profits with Eisai as to licensed products in the United States.

 In January 2011, we entered into a collaboration and license agreement with GSK to discover, develop and commercialize novel small molecule HMT inhibitors directed to three targets from our product platform.

 Companion Diagnostic Collaborations

 In collaboration with established diagnostic companies, we are developing a companion diagnostic to identify patients who have certain EZH2 mutations targeted by our investigational EZH2 inhibitor EPZ-6438.